Richard Holdsworth

 Richard Holdsworth (or Houldsworth, Oldsworth) (1590, in Newcastle upon Tyne – 22 August 1649) was an English academic theologian, and Master of Emmanuel College, Cambridge from 1637 to 1643.
 Although Emmanuel was a Puritan stronghold, Holdsworth, who in religion agreed, in the political sphere resisted Parliamentary interference, and showed Royalist sympathies.

-Life
+Early life

-Richard Holdsworth was the son of Richard Holdswourth, Vicar of Newcastle-on-Tyne, and baptised at St Nicholas, Newcastle on 20 December 1590.
+Richard Holdsworth was the youngest son of Richard Holdswourth (died 1596), vicar of St Nicholas, Newcastle, and was baptised there on 20 December 1590.
+His mother's maiden name was Pearson, and he was brought up by his uncle William Pearson, in holy orders.
 He entered St. John's College, Cambridge as a scholar in 1607, graduated B.A. in 1610, and became a Fellow in 1613.